the-laughing-monkey/pachyderm/README.md

 videos About a minute ago 57.27KiB
 ```

-The **list** command shows us the repo and that there’s data inside of it.
+The **list** command shows us the repo and that there’s data inside of it because we went from OB to 57.27KiB.

 We can also view the commit we just created: